TeamKweku/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 5-local_variables - Displaying all local, global environment variables and functions
 #### 6-create_local_variable - Creating a local variable
 #### 7-create_global_variable - Creating a global varible
+#### 8 - Adding a the number 128 to a global variable TRUEKNOWLEDGE